4 Minute Read

 What is Shopify?

-Shopify defines itself as, “a complete commerce platform that lets you start, grow, and manage a business,” on which “merchants can build and customize an online store and sell in multiple places, including web, mobile, in person, brick-and-mortar locations, and pop-up shops and across multiple channels from social media to online marketplaces.”
+Shopify describes itself as “a complete commerce platform that lets you start, grow, and manage a business.”
+It enables merchants to build and customize an online store and sell across multiple channels, including web, mobile, in person, brick-and-mortar locations, pop-up shops, social media, and online marketplaces.

 The Pros and Cons of Shopify